mpatfield/homebridge-easy-mqtt/README.md

 #### Outlet
 - `topicGetOn*` - The current state of the outlet, i.e. on/off
 - `topicSetOn*` - For setting the state of the outlet
+- `topicGetOutletInUse` - Whether or not the outlet is
 - `valueOn*` - Turned on, e.g. "true", or "1", or "On"
 - `valueOff*` - Turned off, e.g. "false", or "0", or "Off"
-- `topicGetOutletInUse` - Whether or not the outlet is currently being used
 - `valueOutletInUse` - Currently being used, e.g. "true", or "1", or "On"

 #### Switch